California divorce tax issues with financial planning lawyer Scott Levin

 Your California divorce lawyer should give you a list of important documents to keep.
 This might include your divorce decree, property settlement agreement, and records of any big asset transfers.

 Taxes after divorce can be extremely confusing.
 The rules are complicated, and getting them wrong can cost you a lot of money.
-That’s why it’s so important to work with a California divorce lawyer who understands these issues.
+That’s why it’s so important to work with a California divorce mediation lawyer and Certified Divorce Financial Analyst near me like Scott Levin who understands these issues.

 At San Diego Divorce Mediation & Family Law, we have the experience to help you navigate these situations.
-Our founder, Scott Levin, isn’t just a celebrated California divorce lawyer.
-He’s also a Certified Divorce Financial Analyst™.
-This means he has special training in the financial issues of divorce, including taxes.
+Our founder and top rated San Diego mediator Scott Levin, isn’t just a celebrated lawyer mediator and financial expert for divorce known as a CDFA, he also is a community property professor in law school.

 We can help you understand how different divorce decisions will affect your taxes.
-We’ll work with you to create a divorce agreement that’s fair and makes sense for your taxes.
-And we can connect you with tax professionals if you need more specialized help.
+Craft a divorce settlement agreement with family law attorney who is compassionate, experienced and fair minded to get a result that makes sense for your taxes.

 By Published On: November 1st, 2024